The battle between Wix vs Shopify, two website builders that are popular with eCommerce users, has always been fierce.

-Shopify, on the other hand, offers quite a lot of reporting features which can be upgraded with higher plans.
+Shopify offers quite a lot of reporting features that can be upgraded with higher plans.
 Further upgrades for Advanced Shopify or Shopify Plus can provide deep analysis with the help of filters apart from the basic analysis from Basic Shopify.

-Overall, Shopify’s analytics and reports give merchants the means to review store’s recent activity, get insight into your visitors, analyze store speed or even analyze store’s transactions.
+Overall, Shopify’s analytics and reports give merchants the means to review a store’s recent activity, get insight into their visitors, analyze store speed, or even analyze a store’s transactions.

 Additionally, if your store is on the Basic Shopify plan or higher, then you can filter your reports to show the specific information you need.
 You can also add or remove columns in your reports.